 Getting Started (It’s Easy)

 You should update your estate plan as soon as possible when you move, to prevent unexpected problems from arising.
 Counting on a knowledgeable lawyer is the only surefire way to make certain that your estate plan addresses all the issues resulting from changing the state of your legal residence.

 At Peterson Law Offices, estate planning is a focus of our practice.
 If you recently moved to Arizona, we can review your existing estate plan to ensure that it complies with state laws and recent changes in federal law.
-Our practice includes real estate law and business law, so we can address concerns you may have about how Arizona laws affect those aspects of your life as well.
+Our practice includes business law, too, and we can address concerns you may have about how Arizona laws affect that aspect of your life if you're a business-owner.